FreeBSD's New Code of Conduct - Slashdot

 Re: (Score:2)

+In my opinion, feminism is actually not a bad thing but it already has done its job in many Western countries.
+In the western world, it's not needed anymore.
+Women and men are equal on many terms.
+If they're not, then the "inequality" is due to biological reasons.
+Men cannot deliver babies, even if they wanted to.
+And women cannot get anyone else pregnant because they don't produce sperms.
+Sportive men are usually stronger and faster than women.
+That's why a female boxer was almost killed by her transgender

+Modern feminism acts in a way that's not egalitarian.
+If you're pushing for "more women in tech" and give massive handouts, and promote people without merit?
+You're not egalitarian.
+Feminists aren't lining up to get more miners, or women into trades.
+They are however fighting to demonize men in female dominated work spaces.
+The "males are pedophiles" if they want to teach k-6 is a good example of this though the 90's.
+They're sure not working to deal with specific male issues in family courts, sentenc

-Good for them (Score:4, Informative)
+Good for them (Score:5, Insightful)

 Free software is all about community.
 I don't see anything in that list that I would *want* in my community.
 What's so controversial about having a policy that says you need to not be jerks to each other?
 This is behavior that would not be tolerated in a workplace or just about anywhere else.